Mohammadabufaweh/Readme.md/README.md

 Linux is an extensionless system files can have any extension they like or none at all.

-Linux is case sensitive Beware of silly typos.
+Linux is case sensitive Beware of silly typos..